alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 - Scripts:
   - [build.js](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/scripts/build.js)

-Once you run the build script, localy or ideally in a CI (Continous Integration), you can deploy your web app.
+Once you run the build script, locally or ideally in a CI (Continous Integration), you can deploy your web app.

-Deploying a CRA is strightforward because the app is made of **static assets** like HTML, JS and CSS.
+Deploying a CRA is straightforward because the app is made of **static assets** like HTML, JS, and CSS.
 We don't need a server to run the app in production because the app we send to all the browsers is the same for all of them.
 You can serve your static app from a CDN.

 <img src="https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fssr%2Fno-ssr-build-and-production-min.png?alt=media" alt="Webpack built in production"></img>

 ## react-scripts-ssr

-If you, like most people, use Create React App to create a React app and now you want add SSR support to it, you'll have to make some significant changes.
+If you, like most people, use Create React App to create a React app and now you want to add SSR support to it, you'll have to make some significant changes.
 I see two paths to make those changes.
 One is to [eject](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) your app (which is a one-way, not recommended operation), and replace WebpackDevServer by a production-ready server that can handle dev and production.
-The other path I see is not to eject your app and instead to add another "box" to the picture that you can easly remove at any point.
+The other path I see is not to eject your app and instead to add another "box" to the picture that you can easily remove at any point.

-I think good software is such that it's designed in a way so we can make decisions in the now and easly change our minds in the future.
+I think good software is such that it's designed in a way so we can make decisions in the now and easily change our minds in the future.
 In other words, good software is [composable software](/blog/react-is-all-about-composition-react-hooks-render-props-hocs).

 ### The server